krlospelaez/js-fixtures/README.markdown

 By default, fixtures are loaded from `spec/javascripts/fixtures`.
 You can configure this path: `fixtures.fixturesPath = 'my/new/path';`.

-Your fixture is being loaded into `<div id="fixtures"></div>` container that is automatically added to the DOM by the Fixture module (If you _REALLY_ must change id of this container, try: `fixtures.containerId = 'my-new-id';` in your test runner).
+Your fixture is being loaded into an iframe container that is automatically added to the DOM (If you _REALLY_ must change id of this container, try: `fixtures.containerId = 'my-new-id';` in your test runner).
 To make tests fully independent, make sure to clean up after your fixtures with `fixtures.cleanUp`.
 Also, fixtures are internally cached by the Fixture module, so you can load the same fixture file in several tests without penalty to your test suite's speed.

 Several methods for loading fixtures are provided: